GlideAngle/flare-timing/lang-fsharp/README.md

 # Flare Timing

 The geodesy calculations are repeated here in F#.
-This is a work in progress.